Teams Phone Connector SIP Trunk Configuration Step-By-Step Guide

 This article provides guidance for filling out the form to add a trunk profile from the reseller provisioning portal.

-From the Enterprise Dashboard, Navigate to “Trunk" then "Profiles” and click "Add Trunk Profile" in the upper right corner.
+From the Enterprise Dashboard, navigate to "Trunk" then "Profiles" and click "Add Trunk Profile" in the upper right corner.

 Available Voice Routes: Select one of your already-configured voice routes from the dropdown menu.